MOSH PIT RESCUE

 MOSH PIT RESCUE MISSION STATEMENT

 Mosh Pit Rescue was founded in 2017 with the goal of fostering and adopting out older male pit bulls and pit bull advocacy.
 That mission quickly expanded and MPR now works with all kinds of dogs, kittens, cats, and rarely even a bunny.

 We are a Grand Rapids/West Michigan 501(c)3.

-We pull the majority of our adoptable dogs out of local West Michigan shelters - we do not typically take owner surrenders.
+We pull the majority of our adoptable dogs and cats out of local West Michigan shelters - we do not typically take owner surrenders.
+Once pulled, we focus on rehab, recovery, rehoming, fostering, adopting, training and other shelter support.

 We believe in spay/neuter - period.
 With rare exception, all other pets in the household must be fixed for an adoption application to be considered (talk to us about vet directed exceptions).

 We pride ourselves on the high quality of care given to our adoptables both in foster and at the vet.

 We use a top of the industry vet and practice excellent medicine.
-We do not use vaccines from Tractor Supply or otherwise take shortcuts in our vet care.
+We do not use vaccines from Tractor Supply or otherwise take "rescue shortcuts" in our vet care.
 We are very proud of the care our animals receive and hope to be the standard for vetting through a rescue.
 Each adopted animal has seen a vet and all vetting is clearly explained to adopters.

 Pets are forever.
 Outside of owner death/disability or military deployment there are few circumstances that justify rehoming a pet.
 You should have known your new puppy would get bigger or would need more attention than you can give it before you adopted it.
 We hear excuses all day and we're sick of it.
 It’s exhausting watching humans fail animals and have a hard time even pretending to be polite about the excuses.